 The success: Nike apps powering local fulfillment and reservations

 The story: Nike has gone all-in when it comes to online sales.
 Embracing the digital experience has proven profitable: The company’s department store sales lag behind those made online.
-Pre-pandemic, Nike aimed at e-commerce sales representing 30% of its revenue by 2023, but it’s already soared beyond this goal, on track to represent 50% of Nike’s revenue.
+Pre-pandemic, Nike aimed at e-commerce sales representing 30% of its revenue by 2023, but it soared beyond this goal in 2022, and is on track to represent 50% of Nike’s revenue.

 “Digital is fueling how we create the future of retail,” CEO John Donahoe told CNBC in 2020, after the company piloted Nike Live, a thoughtfully studied local store effort combining digital with personal service.